Why This Matters

 Neurovascular Syndrome

-• Rapid onset within minutes to hours—symptoms include confusion, ataxia, seizures, and loss of consciousness
+- Rapid onset within minutes to hours.
+Symptoms include confusion, ataxia, seizures, and loss of consciousness.
+The mechanism involves cerebral edema, increased intracranial pressure, vasculitis, and direct damage to neuronal and vascular tissue.

-Compare: Hematopoietic vs. GI Syndrome—both involve rapidly dividing stem cells, but GI syndrome has a shorter latent period (days vs. weeks) because intestinal epithelium turns over faster than blood cells.
-This explains why GI symptoms appear before the full hematopoietic syndrome manifests at high doses.
+Compare: Hematopoietic vs. GI Syndrome.
+Both involve damage to rapidly dividing stem cells, but GI syndrome has a shorter latent period (days vs. weeks) because intestinal epithelium turns over faster than blood cells.
+This is why GI symptoms appear before the full hematopoietic syndrome manifests at high doses.
+At 8ย Gy, for instance, the patient will experience GI failure first, even though their bone marrow is also destroyed.

 Localized Effects and Dose-Response Principles